From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Probabilistic Term Rewriting

 \end{restatable}

-\begin{myproof} Let $\PP$ contain only finitely many rules and assume that we have $\PASTf$ but not $\SASTf$.
-Then there exists a term $t'$ and a $\fto_{\PP}$-RST whose root is labeled with $(1:t')$ which has infinitely many leaves.
+\begin{proof} Let $\PP$ contain only finitely many rules and assume for a contradiction that we have $\PASTf$ but not $\SASTf$.
+Then there exists a term $t'$ and an $\fto_{\PP}$-RST whose root is labeled with $(1:t')$ which has infinitely many leaves.
 (If there were only finitely many leaves for every term, then we would either have $\SASTf$ if there exists no infinite path, or we would not have $\PASTf$ if there exists an infinite path.)
 Let $t \in \TT$ be an arbitrary term, and $\tc$ be a function symbol of arity $\geq 2$.
-We can now construct a $\fto_{\PP}$-RST that starts with $(1:\tc(t',t, \ldots, t))$ such that there are infinitely many leaves labeled with terms that have $t$ as a subterm.
+We can now construct an $\fto_{\PP}$-RST that starts with $(1:\tc(t',t, \ldots, t))$ such that there are infinitely many leaves labeled with terms that have $t$ as a subterm.
 To do so, one simply restricts rewriting to the first argument of $\tc$.
 Note that this construction is only possible because we assume that there is a function symbol of at least arity 2, such that both $t$ and $t'$ can be subterms of the same term $\tc(t',t, \ldots, t)$.
-This shows that $\PP$ admits infinite splits, and thus, we have $\SASTf$ by \Cref{thm:PAST-vs-SAST-inf-splits}, which is our desired contradiction. \end{myproof}
+This shows that $\PP$ admits infinite splits, and thus, we have $\SASTf$ by \Cref{thm:PAST-vs-SAST-inf-splits}, which is our desired contradiction. \end{proof}

 The second sufficient criterion for equivalence of $\PASTf$ and $\SASTf$ (illustrated by the second PTRS in \Cref{example:Past-binary-function}) requires specific forms of ``non-erasing loops''.